aragon/aragon-court/docs/4-entry-points/3-disputes-manager.md

     - Ensure that the draft term for the last round has been reached
     - Ensure that the randomness seed for the current term is either available (current block number within a certain range) or was saved by another draft
 - **State transitions:**
-    - Search up to the maximum batch size of jurors in the `JurorRegistry` using the draft term's randomness seed for entropy, which will lock a certain amount of ANJ tokens to each of the drafted jurors based on the penalty permille of the `Court`.
-The maximum number of jurors to be drafted will depend on the maximum number allowed per batch set in the `Court` and the corresponding number of jurors for the dispute.
+    - Search up to the maximum batch size of jurors in the `JurorRegistry` using the draft term's randomness seed for entropy, which will lock a certain amount of ANJ tokens to each of the drafted jurors based on the penalty permille of the Court.
+The maximum number of jurors to be drafted will depend on the maximum number allowed per batch set in the Court and the corresponding number of jurors for the dispute.
 Additionally, the `JurorsRegistry` could return fewer jurors than the requested number.
 To have a better understanding of how the sortition works go to **section X**.
     - Update the dispute object with the resultant jurors from the draft.
 If all the jurors of the dispute have been drafted, transition the dispute to the adjudication phase.
     - Reward the caller with draft fees for each juror drafted, using the configuration at the draft term of the dispute's first round.

-### 4.2.4.
+### 4.3.4.
 Create appeal

 - **Actor:** External entity not in favor of the ruling decided by the drafted jurors during the adjudication phase
 - **Inputs:**
     - **Dispute ID:** dispute identification number
     - **Round ID:** adjudication round identification number
     - **Ruling:** Ruling number proposed by the appealer
 - **Authentication:** Open.
-Implicitly, only accounts that have open an ERC20 allowance with an amount of at least the required appeal collateral to the `Court` module can call this function
+Implicitly, only accounts that have open an ERC20 allowance with an amount of at least the required appeal collateral to the `DisputesManager` module can call this function
 - **Pre-flight checks:**
     - Ensure that the Court term is up-to-date.
 Otherwise, perform a heartbeat before continuing the execution.
     - Ensure a dispute object with that ID exists
     - Ensure an adjudication round object with that ID exists for the given dispute
     - Ensure that the adjudication round can be appealed
     - Ensure that the given ruling is different from the one already decided by the drafted jurors
-    - Ensure that the given ruling is either refused or one of the possible rulings supported by the `Court` module
+    - Ensure that the given ruling is either refused or one of the possible rulings supported by the `DisputesManager` module
 - **State transitions:**
     - Update current Court term if needed
     - Create a new appeal object tracking the address and proposed ruling of the appealer
     - Pull the required appeal collateral from the sender to be deposited in the `Treasury` module, calculating it based on the Court configuration when the dispute's first round was drafted, revert if the ERC20-transfer wasn't successful

-### 4.2.5.
+### 4.3.5.
 Confirm appeal

 - **Actor:** External entity not in favor of the ruling proposed by a previously submitted appeal
 - **Inputs:**
     - **Dispute ID:** dispute identification number
     - **Round ID:** adjudication round identification number
     - **Ruling:** Ruling number proposed by the entity confirming the appeal
 - **Authentication:** Open.
-Implicitly, only accounts that have open an ERC20 allowance with an amount of at least the required appeal confirmation collateral to the `Court` module can call this function
+Implicitly, only accounts that have open an ERC20 allowance with an amount of at least the required appeal confirmation collateral to the `DisputesManager` module can call this function
 - **Pre-flight checks:**
     - Ensure that the Court term is up-to-date.
 Otherwise, perform a heartbeat before continuing the execution.
     - Ensure a dispute object with that ID exists
     - Ensure an adjudication round object with that ID exists for the given dispute
     - Ensure that the adjudication round was appeal and can still be confirmed
     - Ensure that the given ruling is different from the one proposed by the appealer
-    - Ensure that the given ruling is either refused or one of the possible rulings supported by the `Court` module
+    - Ensure that the given ruling is either refused or one of the possible rulings supported by the `DisputesManager` module
 - **State transitions:**
     - Update current Court term if needed
     - Create a new adjudication round object and set the draft term right after the end of the final adjudication phase of the current dispute round